elastic/tealess/README.md

 ----

 NOTE: This project is not yet ready for general use.
 We're still figuring out what we want it to do and what interfaces it should provide for users.
+Because of this, much of the code is in an active-exploration phase where there are lots of commented-out code, unused areas, and plenty of areas for improvement.

 ----